SmarDex-Ecosystem/universal-router/README.md

 - `sweep(sdex)` using `SWEEP`
 - `sweep(wEth)` using `SWEEP`

-If you want to make a OpenPosition in the protocol, you would need to run the following steps:
+If you want to initiate the opening of a position in the USDN protocol, you would need to run the following steps:

 - `eth  -> wstEth` using `TRANSFER`
 - `usdnProtocol.initiateOpenPosition` using `INITIATE_OPEN`